-U Undivided roadway
+U - Undivided Roadway

-SANITARY SEWER LEVEL OF SERVICE STANDARDS
+SANITARY SEWER LEVEL OF SERVICE STANDARDS:

-FACILITY TYPE

-Lake Butler Community Sanitary Sewer System 100 gallons per capita per day

-LEVEL OF SERVICE STANDARD

-SOLID WASTE DISPOSAL LEVEL OF SERVICE STANDARDS

-FACILITY TYPE

-LEVEL OF SERVICE STANDARD

-Solid Waste Landfill

-0.76 tons per capita per year

-DRAINAGE LEVEL OF SERVICE STANDARDS
+FACILITY TYPE LEVEL OF SERVICE STANDARD Individual Septic Tanks Standards as specified in Chapter 64E-6, Florida Administrative Code.
+City of Madison Community Sanitary Sewer System 110 gallons per capita per day SOLID WASTE DISPOSA L LEVEL OF SERVICE STANDARDS FACILITY TYPE L EVEL OF SERVICE STANDARD Solid Waste Landfill 0 .89 tons per capita per year DRAINAGE LEVEL OF SERVICE STANDARDS For all projects which fall totally within a stream, or open lake watershed

-For all projects which fall totally within a stream, or open lake watershed, detention systems must be installed such that the peak rate of post-development runoff will not exceed the peak-rate of pre-development runoff for storm events up through and including either:
+For all projects which fall totally within a stream, or open lake watershed, retention systems must be installed such that the peak rate of post-development run-off will not exceed the peak rate of pre-development run-off for storm events up through and including either:

-- 1. A design storm with a 10-year, 24 hour rainfall depth with Soil Conservation Service type II distribution falling on average antecedent moisture conditions for projects serving exclusively agricultural, forest, conservation, or recreational uses; or - 2.
+- 1. A design storm with a 10 year, 24-hour rainfall depth with Soil Conservation Service Type II distribution falling on average antecedent moisture conditions for projects serving exclusively agricultural, forest, conservation, or recreational uses; or - 2.
 A design storm with 100-year critical duration rainfall depth for projects serving any land use other than agricultural, silvicultural, conservation, or recreational uses.

-All other stormwater management projects shall adhere to the standards as specified in Chapter 62-220, Florida Administrative Code (rules of the Florida Department of Environmental Protection) and Chapter 40B-4 and 40B-400, Florida Administrative Code (rules of the Suwannee River Water Management District), as effective on the date of adoption of this comprehensive plan.
+All other storm water management projects shall adhere to the standards as specified in Chapter 62-330(4)(b)2, Florida Administrative Code (Rules of the Florida Department of Environmental Protection) and Chapter 4B-4, Florida Administrative Code (Rules of the Suwannee River Water Management District).

-Any development exempt from Chapter 62-330, 40B-4, and 40B-400, as cited above, and which is adjacent to, or drains into a surface water, canal, or stream, or which enters a ditch which empties into a sinkhole, shall first allow the runoff to enter a grassed swale designed to percolate 80 percent of the runoff from a three year, one hour design storm within 72 hours after a storm event.
+Any development exempt from Chapter 62-330(4)(b)2 or 40B-4, Florida Administrative Code as cited above, and which is adjacent to, or drains into a surface water, canal, or stream, or which enters a ditch which empties into a sinkhole, shall first allow the run-off to enter a grassed swale designed to percolate 80 percent of the run-off from a three-year, one-hour design storm within 72-hours after a storm event.